← Back to Home

 The behavior of grateful users who unexpectedly receive compensation for their losses will be very different from that of farmers who deliberately exploit the platform for a one-time gain.
 Users who feel recognized are more likely to hold and stay.

-And it would be best to announce this urgently, before the CFTC’s comment period closes.
-A loss-based airdrop directly addresses the concerns raised in that review: wash trading, market manipulation, and whether prediction markets serve the public interest.
+And in light of the credibility hits above, Polymarket needs such a move more than ever.
+A loss-based airdrop directly addresses the very concerns now being raised about the platform: wash trading, market manipulation, and whether prediction markets serve the public interest.

 Right now, the Polymarket team has a chance to turn the airdrop from a typically doomed endeavor into a strategic PR and regulatory move.